Canadian souvenirs from Canada

 18. Canadian fruit products

-Being a colder climate country, tropical fruit doesn’t grow in Canada, but we grow plenty of fruit belonging the ‘rose’ category: apples, pears, peaches, plums and cherries, as well as berries – strawberries, raspberries, cranberries, black currants and blueberries.
+Being a colder climate country, Canada grows plenty of fruit belonging the ‘rose’ category: apples, pears, peaches, plums and cherries, as well as berries – (strawberries, raspberries, cranberries, black currants and blueberries)

 For instance, this photo here is of jams that are made on Manitoulin Island (the largest freshwater lake in the world, located in Ontario.)

-Instead of bringing raw fruit to another country, I recommend bringing less-perishable products that are made with fruit that is grown in Canada.
-You can get jams, spreads, ciders, dehydrated fruit.
-One of my favourite snacks in the fall is dried apple chips.
+Instead of bringing raw fruit to another country, I recommend bringing less perishable products that are made with fruit that is grown in Canada.

 Bringing fruit on a plane isn’t usually the problem, the problem is how long it can stay fresh before it spoils, depending on the kind of fruit.